strongqa/howitzer/GETTING_STARTED.md

 The last line will automatically replace `UNIQ_USER[:username]` for generated data which you can use.

-You can write your own transformers for other generated objects (that you will create in the DataGenerator::Gen module).

 ## Structure of RSpec Folder ##

 The **/spec** folder contains all supporting .rspec code and tests.